Enjoyed being interviewed about The Breakwater on a couple of lively podcasts: Canada Reads American Style and Any Given Runway.

 My short story "The Breakwater" is anthologized in Changing the Face of Canadian Literature, and my very short story "Masset Inlet, 1922" is included in the anthology This Will Only Take Minute.

-A rave review of Red Oblivion's audiobook in AudioFile.
+A warm review of Red Oblivion's audiobook in AudioFile.
 A sample of the audiobook can be listened to here.

 World Literature Today invited me to write their "What to Read Now" column.